JRDB: A Dataset and Benchmark of Egocentric Robot Visual Perception of Humans in Built Environments: Acknowledgment

 \begin{IEEEbiography}[{ }]{Mihir Patel} Mihir Patel is pursuing a Bachelor's degree in the Mathematics department and a simultaneous Master's degree in the Computer Science department at Stanford University.
 He currently works at the Stanford Vision and Learning Lab with Prof. Silvio Savarese and Prof. Fei-Fei Li and is part of the JackRabbot team.
 His interests are in vision and generative modeling. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Hamid Rezatofighi} Hamid Rezatofighi received his PhD from the Australian National University in 2015.
-In 2018, he was awarded a prestigious Endeavour Research Fellowship and used this opportunity for a placement at the Stanford Vision Lab (SVL), Stanford University.
-Currently, he is also a senior research fellow with the Australian Institute for Machine Learning (AIML) at the University of Adelaide.
-His main research interest focuses on computer vision and vision-based perception for robotics, including object detection, multi-object tracking, trajectory forecasting and human collective activity recognition.
+\begin{IEEEbiography}[{ }]{Hamid Rezatofighi} Hamid Rezatofighi is a lecturer at Faculty of Information Technology, Monash University, Australia.
+Before that, he was an Endeavour Research Fellow at the Stanford Vision Lab (SVL), Stanford University and a Senior Research Fellow at the Australian Institute for Machine Learning (AIML), the University of Adelaide.
+His main research interest focuses on computer vision and vision-based perception for robotics, including object detection, multi-object tracking, human trajectory and pose forecasting and human collective activity recognition.
 He has also research expertise in Bayesian filtering, estimation and learning using point process and finite set statistics. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Abhijeet Shenoi} Abhijeet Shenoi is an algorithm engineer at AiBee US Corporation.
 He earned his Master's degree in the Computer Science department at Stanford University in 2019, while working under the supervision of Prof. Silvio Savarese in the Stanford Vision and Learning Lab.
 His research interests include semantic understanding, 3D tracking and 3D computer vision. \end{IEEEbiography}